 Here’s the honest truth about short Irish holidays: you cannot do everything.
 Americans especially arrive with romantic notions of kissing the Blarney Stone, photographing the Cliffs of Moher, and somehow squeezing in the Giant’s Causeway, all whilst driving on the left for the first time.
 That’s a recipe for exhaustion, not discovery.
 Armagh offers something radically different: depth over breadth.
 This is the ecclesiastical capital of Ireland, where St. Patrick built his first stone church in 445 AD, where Iron Age kings ruled from hillforts that predate Christ, and where 6,000 acres of Bramley apple orchards still perfume the countryside each spring.
 You won’t find coach tours clogging the Palace Demesne’s 300 acres of gardens, because most visitors don’t even know it exists.
 That’s precisely the point.

-The logistical beauty?
-Northern Ireland follows UK entry rules, so your existing visa arrangements for Ireland likely cover you (though non-EU visitors should verify the Electronic Travel Authorisation requirement at gov.uk/eta before 2026 travel).
-Currency switches to pounds sterling once you cross the border, so expect £10-15 for heritage site entries and £20-30 for proper meals.
+Northern Ireland follows UK immigration rules, which means visitors from most countries now need an Electronic Travel Authorisation (ETA) before crossing the border - even if arriving via the Republic.
+The ETA costs 16 pounds, takes minutes to apply for, and is valid for two years.
+British and Irish citizens don’t need one.
+Check gov.uk/eta well before you travel.
+Currency switches to pounds sterling once you cross the border, so expect 10-15 pounds for heritage site entries and 20-30 pounds for proper meals.
 The value proposition improves dramatically.
-No €25 Guinness Storehouse tickets here.
+No 25 euro Guinness Storehouse tickets here.

 Getting There Without the Hassle

-The Enterprise train from Dublin Connolly to Belfast Central runs hourly, takes one hour forty-five minutes, and costs roughly €30.
+The Enterprise train from Dublin Connolly to Belfast Central runs hourly, takes one hour forty-five minutes, and costs roughly 30 euro.
 I’ve made this journey dozens of times, always marvelling how quickly the landscape shifts from Leinster’s tidy fields to Ulster’s drumlin-studded terrain.
-From Belfast, the Goldline Express 238 bus reaches Armagh city in an hour for about £10.
+From Belfast, the Goldline Express 238 bus reaches Armagh city in an hour for about 10 pounds.
 Frequent departures, comfortable coaches, none of the stress of navigating unfamiliar motorways.
 If you’re driving, the A1/M1 corridor covers the hundred miles in ninety minutes, though I’d caution first-timers about roundabouts and the psychological adjustment of right-hand-side driving.
 Save the car rental for day two once you’ve acclimated.

 Where Myth Meets Archaeology at Navan Fort